fbpx

 Cost plus contract

-Here, the contractor is paid for all project costs plus a fee that covers profit.
-This contract is useful when project specifics might change and you need flexibility, ensuring the contractor is fairly compensated for all work done.
+This type of contract, where the contractor is paid for all project costs plus a fee that covers profit, is particularly beneficial when project specifics might change.
+For a deeper understanding of cost-plus contracts and their applications, you can delve into this article on cost-plus contracts, which ensures that contractors are fairly compensated for all work done.

 Unit price contract